Transfiguration

 Transfiguration relates to successive stories of the Gospel of Matthew and is divided into two distinct parts.
 The upper part of the painting depicts Christ elevated in front of billowing, illuminated clouds and on either side of him are the prophets Elijah and Moses.
 In the lower portion of the painting, the Apostles are depicted, trying unsuccessfully to rid a possessed boy of demons.
 The upper portion shows a transfigured Christ, appearing to be performing a miracle, curing the boy and ridding him of the evil.

+On a simple level, the painting can be interpreted as depicting a dichotomy – the redemptive power of Christ, as symbolised by the purity and symmetry of the top half of the painting; contrasted with the flaws of man, as symbolised by the dark, chaotic scenes in the bottom half of the painting.
 If considering a deeper interpretation, it can be seen to depict the relationship between opposing conditions and energies.
 Life and death, the creator and destroyer, the yin and yang, good and evil, light and darkness and so on.
 These themes can be applied to all levels of human existence and experience.
+The philosopher Nietzsche interpreted the painting in his book ‘The Birth of Tragedy’ as an image of the interdependence of Apollonian and Dionysian principles.
+The Apollonian attributes are reason, culture, harmony, and restraint.
+These are opposed to the Dionysian characteristics of excess, irrationality, lack of discipline, and unbridled passion.

 It has no way of comprehending the painting in its entirety and no way of understanding the history and themes depicted by the artist.
 It has no way of conceiving the artistic styles, techniques and references.
+With its limited brain size, basic senses and cognitive capacity, it has no way of understanding the emotion and passion that went into this painting from the artist or what emotions can be triggered in the beholder.
+Concepts like subtle beauty and nuanced meaning are alien to the fly as are concepts akin to spiritual inspiration and transcendence.

 There’s a lot going on that I have no idea about.
-I have my small patch of experiences and I do my best to make sense of them with my limited abilities & capacities.
+I have my small sample of experiences and I do my best to make sense of them with my limited abilities & capacities.
 I manage to gain some understandings and navigate clumsily through my life but I am acutely aware that I exist as a limited consciousness in a vast universe.

 Miles Davis was another incarnation of Raphael.
 Same energy, different form.